« Home

 Are you a small business owner?
 If so, you should consider having a short biography about yourself on your business website.
 It doesn't need to be an in-depth bio., but it could feature a little history about your business and the background information about yourself.
 The real estate industry and specifically Realtors for years have understood and developed their brands.
 Typically it is the Realtor's name that someone identifies as the person doing business with.
 Likewise, small business owners should develop not only their business brand names but could also develop their personal brand image for a better representation and brand recognition in the market place.

 Another way of expanding your personal brand is to start your own domain name website.
 Corporate CEOs from the fortune 500, down to the smaller organizations, from all over the world are getting involved with creating their own unique brand images in personal websites.
 They are taking an active approach by making sure they can say the things, the way they want to say them, and not leaving everything to how reporters report it.
 Many times a reporter will only give snippets of quotes in an online news article, and then write a story of what he or she thinks instead of what the individual had to say.
-Editors then get a hold of the story and cut out additional information, then slap on a catchy title that may or may not be to a person's liking.
-Corporate people can now set the record straight in their own websites.
+Editors then get a hold of the story and cut out additional information, then slap on a catchy title that may or may not be to a person’s liking.
+Corporate people can now set the record straight with and in their own websites.

 Not an owner of a small business or large corporation?
 Then, you can still set up your own website, or online blog for free.
 Consider Blogger.com and get started today, creating the brand image that you want the world to see.